 What is it?
 A leather golfing glove with a stretch cuff.

-We like: available in a range of sizes, breathable design
+We like: Available in a range of sizes, breathable design

-Watch out for: the person you're gifting to might already have a golfing glove
+Watch out for: The person you're gifting to might already have a golfing glove

 Why we chose it